mingyip/snake-ai-reinforcement/README.md

-we got the code for the enviroment from https://github.com/YuriyGuts/snake-ai-reinforcement we mostly modified utils/memory.py, agent/dqn.py and train.py to implement DDQN, SARSA, multistep, priorized replay and dueling network.
+we got the code for the enviroment from https://github.com/YuriyGuts/snake-ai-reinforcement we highly modified utils/memory.py, agent/dqn.py and train.py to implement DDQN, SARSA, multistep, priorized replay and dueling network. we also created a logging system and made changes to the gameplay and enviroment we did hyperparametersearch mostly for the memory size of experience replay, stepsize of multistep and different decays of the exploration rate